Below you will find pages that utilize the taxonomy term “Azure”

 Just recently I attended Microsoft Ignite, Microsoft’s annual flagship technology conference with a focus on cloud and developers.
 The key theme this year was around “Tech Intensity” that Satya also talked about on LinkedIn earlier this year.
 Here is a quote from the LinkedIn post:

 There are two aspects to tech intensity: First, every organization will need to be a fast adopter of best-in- class technology, and equally important, they will need to build their own unique digital capabilities, which starts with workers who are deeply knowledgeable about the latest technology.
+I think of tech intensity as being an equation – (tech adoption) ^ tech capabilities = tech intensity – and as a company Microsoft is focused on providing the inputs to help our customers solve it.

 APM with Microsoft .NET Core on Azure